j-j-gajjar/silverstripe-facebook-app/README.md

 Silverstripe Facebook App
 =========================
-Connect your silverstripe website to a facebook application.
-This module uses the graph api.
+Connect your silverstripe website to a Facebook application.
+This module uses the graph API.

-This is in alpha stage, and currently only posts to walls of pagebook fan pages.
-However I plan to add other features of the graph API later.
+This is in the alpha stage and currently only posts to walls of pagebook fan pages.
+However, I plan to add other features of the graph API later.

-You will need to have signed up for facebook developers and created an app to use this module.
+You will need to have signed up for Facebook developers and created an app to use this module.

 Installation
 ------------